Doctor insights on:

 - What are the pros cons of taking osteo bi flex?

-- What are the pros and cons of a breast lift?
+- What are the pros and cons of taking fertility drugs?

 - What are the pros and cons of taking pre natle pills when your not pregnant?

 - Pros and cons of taking vitamin supplements